GreptimeTeam/docs/docs/reference/sql/copy.md

 # COPY TO
-The command `COPY TO` used to export the contents of a table to a file.
+`COPY TO` is used to export the contents of a table to a file.

 The syntax for using `COPY TO` is as follows:

 ```sql
 COPY tbl TO '/xxx/xxx/output.parquet' WITH (FORMAT = 'parquet');
 ```

-The command starts with the keyword `COPY`, followed by the name of the table you want to export data from (tbl in this case).
-The `TO` keyword specifies the file path and filename to save the exported data to ('/xxx/xxx/output.parquet' in this case).
-The `WITH` keyword is used to provide options for the export process, such as the file format.
+The command starts with the keyword `COPY`, followed by the name of the table you want to export data from (`tbl` in this case).

+`TO` specifies the file path and name to save the exported data (`/xxx/xxx/output.parquet` in this case).

-The `FORMAT` option is used to specify the file format to use for the export.
-In this case, the format is set to Parquet, which is a columnar storage format used for big data processing.
-Parquet is designed to provide efficient compression and encoding of columnar data, making it well-suited for big data analytics workloads.
+`WITH` adds options such as the file `FORMAT` which specifies the format of the exported file.
+In this example, the format is Parquet; it is a columnar storage format used for big data processing.
+Parquet efficiently compresses and encodes columnar data for big data analytics.

 # COPY FROM
 // TODO